alecdryden/my_robotics_code/alec_actions/README.md

 ## Usage

-Input the following syntax to run the package from the launch file: `roslaunch alec_services fancy_service.launch my_args:="..."`
+Input the following syntax to run the package from the launch file: `roslaunch alec_actions fancy_action.launch`

-Replace "..." with your arguments.
-The launch file was edited to accept input by the client node, utilizing the package's word counting feature.
-Unfortunately, the package still outputs log information and adds it to the word count.
+The launch file will output a series of elapsed and remaining times up to five seconds.